-There is a link included in the EPAC to the HIEPS website for the Transition Partnership Agreement (TPA).
-This may be between schools, or Key Stages, or to the next class.
-It is a really useful document when a child is transitioning to a new setting and this is particularly helpful when the finer details of transition need to be recorded.
+Here is a link to the Hampshire and Isle of Wight Educational Psychology (HIEPS) website for the Transition Partnership Agreement (TPA).
+This may be used between education settings, or Key Stages, or to the next class.
+It is a really useful document for when a child is transitioning to a new setting and this is particularly helpful when the finer details of transition need to be recorded.
 More information can be found on this link.